bbauska/W3Cx-5of5/README.md

 Hello!

-So what can be done with JavaScript?
+What can be done with JavaScript?

 Let me show you some examples that are the most common ones.